yantiz/Item-Catalog/README.md

 - Web Framework: Flask
 - Form Submission: WTForms
 - Backend: SQLAlchemy
+- Authentication and Authorization: AJAX and Google OAuth 2.0

 ## To play around with this project locally
 1. Download the [virtual machine](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/58488015_fsnd-virtual-machine/fsnd-virtual-machine.zip) using **Vagrant** and **VirtualBox** (or other equivalent tools).